Midlife crisis: Occurrence

 The condition may occur from the ages of 40–60.
-Mid-life crises last about 3–10 years in men and 2–5 years in women.
+Because there is often a wide variety of factors that can contribute to the cause of a midlife crisis, there is not a noticeable difference between how men and women experience midlife crises.
 A mid-life crisis could be caused by aging itself, or aging in combination with changes, problems, or regrets over: